UW-GDA/uruguay_droughts/README.md

 * For precipitation and wind speed, consecutive months of category 2 or below were looked for, meaning lower precipitation/wind speed than normal.
 * For temperature, consecutive months of category 4 or above were looked for, meaning higher temperature than normal.

+Then the counting analysis was done in the next way:

 ## References